Reaching a milestone always invites

 In 2025…

 We expanded our presence at community presentations and resource fairs across Calgary.
 In total, we connected with more than 500 people, and in many cases, we were able to speak with individuals one-on-one.
-We built and fostered relationships with dozens of organizations and institutions that helped amplify our message and reach more people.
+We built and fostered relationships with dozens of other support organizations and institutions that helped amplify our message and reach more people.

 We connected with